Error message

 808.944.7750

-Kanika Mak-Lavy is part of the senior staff team leading the EWC Education Program and serves as the program coordinator for several graduate student programs, in particular the EWC Foundation Scholarships program.
-In addition to working with a diverse group of US and international graduate students, Kanika manages the EWC Registrar's Office, which is responsible for student scholarships and fellowships, visa services, data analysis and record archival for the East-West Center's 60,000+ participants.
-She serves as the outgoing co-chair of the Center's inaugural Diversity, Equity, and Inclusion (DEI) committee.
+As the Associate Dean of Education, Kanika Mak-Lavy is part of the senior staff team leading the East-West Center's graduate student scholarships and residential learning community.
+In addition to supporting a diverse group of US and international graduate students, Kanika manages the Registrar's Office, which is responsible for student applications and awards, visa services, and participant records.
+She previously served as program coordinator for the Foundation Scholars program, chair of the Center's inaugural Diversity, Equity, and Inclusion (DEI) committee, and co-advisor (with Dr. Ben Fairfield) for the Humans of EWC Project.

-Kanika Mak-Lavy is part of the senior staff team leading the EWC Education Program and serves as the program coordinator for several graduate student programs, in particular the EWC Foundation Scholarships program.
-In addition to working with a diverse group of US and international graduate students, Kanika manages the EWC Registrar's Office, which is responsible for student scholarships and fellowships, visa services, data analysis and record archival for the East-West Center's 60,000+ participants.
-She serves as the outgoing co-chair of the Center's inaugural Diversity, Equity, and Inclusion (DEI) committee.
+As the Associate Dean of Education, Kanika Mak-Lavy is part of the senior staff team leading the East-West Center's graduate student scholarships and residential learning community.
+In addition to supporting a diverse group of US and international graduate students, Kanika manages the Registrar's Office, which is responsible for student applications and awards, visa services, and participant records.
+She previously served as program coordinator for the Foundation Scholars program, chair of the Center's inaugural Diversity, Equity, and Inclusion (DEI) committee, and co-advisor (with Dr. Ben Fairfield) for the Humans of EWC Project.